A Survey on Optimization Studies of Group Centrality Metrics: Structures and computational approaches

+{ Conversely, heuristic methods, which we segment into simple heuristics and approximation algorithms in this study, prioritize computational efficiency and practical applicability over guaranteed optimality.
+Simple heuristics provide feasible solutions quickly without assurances on closeness to optimality.
+Approximation algorithms, as a specialized form of heuristics, offer a balance by providing solutions with known bounds on their deviation from optimality.
+This categorization aids in understanding the trade-offs between solution quality and computational resources, thereby guiding the selection of appropriate methods based on specific problem requirements and constraints.}

-Next, we examine the optimization methodologies adopted by OR researchers.
-To begin, we categorize solution methods into five main groups: (a) optimization modeling (e.g., integer programming, linear programming), (b) heuristic algorithms, (c) heuristics with approximation guarantees (i.e., approximation algorithms), (d) combinatorial branch-and-bound (CBB) algorithms (this also includes ``smart selection'' algorithms that use lower and upper bounds), and (e) decomposition algorithms (e.g., Benders Decomposition).
+In light of these, we categorize solution methods into five main groups: (a) optimization modeling (e.g., integer programming, linear programming), (b) heuristic algorithms, (c) heuristics with approximation guarantees (i.e., approximation algorithms), (d) combinatorial branch-and-bound (CBB) algorithms (this also includes ``smart selection'' algorithms that use lower and upper bounds), and (e) decomposition algorithms (e.g., Benders Decomposition).
 For group (a), it is important to note that studies offering a heuristic approach or an exact solution technique are highly likely to include a mathematical model, leading to potential duplication among cells.
 Regarding centrality, we report the same metrics as shown in Table~\ref{Table1}.
 As a result, we present Table~\ref{Table2} to categorize recent works based on the methodology adopted.

 In Table~\ref{Table2}, we observe that studies examining clique centrality regardless of the centrality metrics used are predominantly addressed through mathematical modeling and CBB approaches.
 First of all, this is due to the fact that cliques (and clique relaxations) are very prominently featured in OR studies and hence, OR practitioners are more prone to employ them.
 More importantly, though, we note that CBB and other smart selection approaches are well-suited for clique problems due to their hereditary property.
 Constructing a larger clique by adding a node or by combining multiple smaller cliques can be done with a quick feasibility check, making CBB a good candidate.